acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 **Result Analysis and Benchmarks:**

-For real-time robotics on Raspberry Pi, these are the expected latency ranges:
+For real-time robotics on Raspberry Pi 5, these are the expected latency ranges:

 | Kernel Type | Typical Max Latency | Acceptable for | Not Suitable for |
 |-------------|---------------------|----------------|------------------|